 The following graph shows net non-life insurance premiums earned by material line of business.
-The breakdown of the Group's net non-life premiums earned in 2020 did not change significantly.
+The breakdown of the Group's net non-life premiums earned did not change significantly in 2021 (for more details, refer to section A.2 "Underwriting performance").